 Esslingen Christmas & Medieval Market: Important Must-Knows

-If you’re plotting your own adventure to see the famous Esslingen Christmas Market for yourself, here is some basic and important information to get you started.
+If you’re plotting your own adventure to see the famous Esslingen Christmas Market for yourself, here is some basic and important information to get you started… and be sure to check out my full list of Christmas market tips for more info.

 Where is Esslingen?